The Best Cocktail Bars For Special OccasionsWhere to get some fancy drinks when you have something to celebrate.

 Little Branch is behind an unmarked door at the corner of 7th and Leroy, and, from the outside, it looks sort of like a bomb shelter.
-Walk down the stairs to the basement, and you’ll find a little room with a couple of bar seats, a row of booths along one wall, and maybe even a small jazz band playing live music.
-It’s usually pretty dark in here, and it’s pretty unpretentious for a speakeasy-type bar.
+Walk down the stairs to the basement, and you’ll find a little room with a couple of bar seats, a row of booths, and maybe even a small jazz band playing live music.
+It’s usually dark in here, and it’s pretty unpretentious for a speakeasy-type bar.
 We aren’t saying you should wear sweats, but you can get away with jeans and sneakers.

-The rooms at Dear Irving all have a different theme.
-One is art deco, and another looks like a place where Marie Antoinette would have hung out with her very best friends.
-This place is on the second floor of an apartment building a few blocks south of Gramercy Park, and you should make reservations well in advance if you want to drink here.
+Each room at Dear Irving has a different theme.
+One has an Art Deco motif, and another looks like a place where Marie Antoinette would have hung out with her very best friends.
+This place is on the second floor of an apartment building a few blocks south of Gramercy Park, and you should make reservations well in advance.

-This is the bar on the top of the William Vale Hotel, and the view will remind you why you choose to remain a resident of this crowded and expensive city.
-There are floor-to-ceiling windows through which can see the Manhattan skyline and parts of Brooklyn, and there are plenty of tables where you can drink outside in the summertime.
-If you want to play it safe, make a reservation, otherwise you may find yourself in a line in the hotel lobby waiting to get up here for a while.
+The view at Westlight will remind you why you choose to remain a resident of this crowded and expensive city.
+This rooftop bar in Williamsburg has floor-to-ceiling windows through which you can see the Manhattan skyline, and there are plenty of tables where you can drink outside in the summertime.
+If you want to play it safe, make a reservation, otherwise you may find yourself in a line in the hotel lobby waiting to get up here—for a while.

-To get into Raines Law Room, you have to go down a set of stairs on 17th, then pull on a little chain attached to a doorbell beside an unmarked door.
-Next, you’ll enter a dark space filled with armchairs, couches, and a large number of people on dates.
-There’s no standing room here, and it generally stays pretty quiet, so it’s a good place to go if you want to be able to drink and have a conversation that you can actually follow.
-There are also a few curtained-off areas, if you need to discuss a merger or a bank heist, and there’s a secret patio in the back for when it’s warm outside.
+To get into Raines Law Room, you have to go down a set of stairs on 17th, then pull on a little chain attached to a doorbell next to an unmarked door.
+Next, you’ll enter a dark space filled with armchairs, couches, and a bunch of people on dates.
+There’s no standing room, and it generally stays pretty quiet, so this is a good choice if you want to be able to have a conversation that you can actually follow.
+There are also a few curtained-off areas, in case you need to discuss a merger or a bank heist, and there’s a patio in the back for when it’s warm outside.

-If you ever need to impress a person who owns several oil fields and/or a yacht named after a deceased pet dog, bring them to the bar at the Baccarat Hotel.
-Cocktails here start at $26 and top out around $450 (for something made with gold leaf and Louis XIII cognac), and there are bar snacks such as caviar and truffle grilled cheese.
-It’s a long room with black-and-white checkered floors and some marble busts lying around, and if you brought an oligarch here they would probably say something like, “I have those very same chandeliers.”
+If you ever need to impress a person who owns several oil fields and/or a yacht, bring them to the bar at the Baccarat Hotel.
+Cocktails here start at $30 and top out around $1,800 (for something made with vintage Chartreuse).
+The room is long and ornate with black-and-white checkered floors and some marble busts lying around, and if you brought an oligarch here they would probably say something like, “I have those very same chandeliers.”

-If you were shooting a movie, and you needed to convey the fact that a scene was taking place on the Upper East Side, Bemelmans would be a solid choice.
-It’s the bar in the bottom of the Carlyle Hotel, and it’s where you can drink a martini while you listen to live jazz.
-There is, however, a cover charge once the live music starts (around 9:00 or 9:30pm), and you will most likely spend a large amount of money on your drinks.
-But this place is an NYC classic - and you should probably come here at least once.
+Bemelmans is the bar in the bottom of the Carlyle Hotel, and it’s a nice place to drink a martini and listen to live jazz.
+There is, however, a cover charge once the live music starts (around 9:00 or 9:30pm), and you'll most likely spend a large amount of money on your drinks.
+But this place is an NYC classic, and you should probably come here at least once.